Raised in the South, Christopher X. Shade is a writer now living in New York City.

 Christopher was raised in the South and lived for many years in Denver, Colorado, before settling in NYC.
 He is a graduate of The New School University’s B.A. creative writing program.

-Follow him on Twitter @cxshade for perspectives and news on books and the book business, and life in NYC.
+Follow him on Twitter @cxshade for perspectives and news on books, and life in NYC.

 Christopher was also a member of H5, a 5-member arts collective based in NYC, involved in a 5-season project.
 H5 collaborated on several literary-themed art events in New York City.